froand/MicrosoftMicroHacks/03-Azure/01-03-Infrastructure/04_BCDR_Azure_Native/walkthrough/challenge-4/solution.md

 ## Task 2: Set up and configure Azure Storage Account replication to another region using Geo-redundant storage (GRS) or Geo-zone-redundant storage (GZRS) to ensure data availability in case of regional outages.

-Navigate to the **Azure Storage Account** in the Germany West Central Region.
+Navigate to the **Azure Storage Account** in the France Central Region.
 Open the tab **Redundancy**:
 ![image](./img/01.png)

 ### Choose Geo-redundant storage (GRS) as redundancy option.
-This will enable cross-replication of your storage account with the paired region Germany North.
+This will enable cross-replication of your storage account with the paired region France South.
 ![image](./img/02.png)

-### You can see now Germany North as the Secondary Region of the Storage Account:
+### You can see now France South as the Secondary Region of the Storage Account:
 ![image](./img/11.png)

 ### Learning resources